KieronKretschmar/MentorGG_RabbitCommunicationLib/README.md

 ```

-Invotation is the same as a standard producer.
+Invocation is the same as a standard producer.

 ```csharp